jloughry/CV/README.md

 Another problem with pasting into plain text is that &#8220;proper quotation marks&#8221;
 sometimes paste as Unicode characters, and that can confuse a straightforward keyword search.
-To make sure `grep` finds my keywords, I further altered the CMAP in the `MiKTeX/2.9/tex/latex/cmap/ot1.cmap` file to replace all instances of `<201C>` (Unicode left double quotation mark) and `<201D>` (Unicode right double quotation mark) with `<0022>` (ASCII double quote) and all instances of `<2018>` (Unicode left single quotation mark) and `<2019>` (Unicode right single quotation mark) with `<0027>` (ASCII single quotation mark).
+To make sure `grep` finds my keywords, I further altered the CMAP table that gets compiled into the PDF: `MiKTeX/2.9/tex/latex/cmap/ot1.cmap` replacing all instances of `<201C>` (Unicode left double quotation mark) and `<201D>` (Unicode right double quotation mark) with `<0022>` (ASCII double quote) and all instances of `<2018>` (Unicode left single quotation mark) and `<2019>` (Unicode right single quotation mark) with `<0027>` (ASCII single quotation mark).